ccoverstreet/Jablko-Food-Inventory/README.md

 If you want to install the latest working version, run

-`./jpm install ccoverstreet/Jablko-Interface-Status master interface_status or replace master with v1.1.0`
+`./jpm install ccoverstreet/Jablko-Food-Inventory master food_inventory`

-or similar tag
+or replace `master` with the desired version tag